Is Revolution War Hero Henry Knox Boston's Greatest Irish-American?

 As a boy, Knox attended the Boston Latin School, then at age 12, he went to work as an apprentice and clerk at Wharton & Bowes Booksellers at the corner of State and Cornhill (now Washington Street).
 The bookstore was right next to where the Boston Massacre occurred on March 5, 1770, and Knox came upon the impending massacre before it happened.
-According to witnesses, Knox implored British Captain Preston to withdraw his men, but the request was ignored, giving way to the fracas that left five Boston men dead.
+According to witnesses, Knox implored British Captain Preston to withdraw his men, but before the appeal could be considered, shots rang out, giving way to the fracas that left five Boston men dead.

-In 1771 Knox opened his own store, called the London Book Store specializing in book binding as well as imported books from England and Europe.
+In 1771 Knox opened his own store just down the street from the massacre site.
+It was called the London Book Store and specialized in book binding as well as imported books from England and Europe.

 Knox was present at the Battle of Bunker Hill in June 1775, and won praise from General Washington himself for his work constructing two fortresses in Roxbury to obstruct British troop movement.